JanuszL/CV-CUDA/README.md

 1. Package installers

-   From a succesfully built project, installers can be generated using cpack:
+   Installers can be generated using the following cpack command once you have successfully built the project

    ```shell
    cd build-rel